acmeair/acmeair-nodejs/README.md

 * Cloudant

 Use environment virable dbtype=mongo or dbtype=cloudant to determine which data type to use.
-It is automactially discovered when running on Bluemix from the service the application is bound to.
+When running on Bluemix, dbtype is automactially discovered from the service the application is bound to.

 ### Application Flavors